Kat and the Casts, 2011 - Picture Story

 Kat Campbell, professional artist model, Fremantle 2011

 This image should have been on the 10x8" Sinar Norma camera, but we had finished work and that kit and lights, tripod and all the stuff was already packed on the ute.
 Kat was wandering around Greg James Sculpture Studio.
 It was a hot day and still naked Kat climbed to the plaster cast store.

-Fiat Lux, and there was, bouncing across the Indian Ocean and illuminating the upper part of Greg's studio as it does just before sunset in Fremantle.
+Fiat Lux, and there it was, bouncing across the Indian Ocean and illuminating the upper part of Greg's studio as it does just before sunset in Fremantle.
 I saw Kat in that light, the whiteness of her, the whiteness of her hair, the whiteness of the plaster casts; amazing light exploding everywhere.
 But the light in Freo at the end of the day moves quickly, far too quickly for getting the gear off the ute and upstairs again, so I made some quick note-pix with a Nikon F as a reminder to organise Kat for a late afternoon session specific to this light, this location and this time of year.

-These things never repeat, Kat moved to the Eastern States, where she now cares for dingos, Janet Nixon put stuff up there, stuff that was not white.
+These things never repeat, Kat moved to the Eastern States, where she now cares for dingos, Janet put sculpture stuff up there, stuff that was not white.
 I did threaten to spray her stuff with white paint, but that never happened either.

 So all I have from this moment are a few 35mm black and white negatives to print from.
 But I have come to really enjoy this image for what it is, sponaneous and unplanned, lacking the tonal subtlety of a 10 x 8" negative, but treasured as it is, 35mm and grainy with 1960s lens quality.